-Unfortunately it is fairly common for women to limit, refuse, or have but not enjoy sex because negative feeling about sex.
+Unfortunately, it’s fairly common for women to limit, refuse, or have but not enjoy sex because of negative feeling about sex.
 A few reasons:

 - Negative body image: This can be about her body as a whole, or about her sex organs, or both.
-She may have a desperate need to not be seen naked, or to never let you see her genitals.
+She may have a desperate need to avoid being seen naked, or to keep you from ever seeing her genitals.
 Sex in the dark may help, but that’s less than a real fix.
-Repeatedly telling her you like how she looks can help, but may take years to make a real difference.
+Repeatedly telling her that you like how she looks can help, but may take years to make a real difference.

-- She feels guilty for having sex: Sometimes the “sex is wrong” message that was intend to keep her from having sex before marriage keeps living in her head after marriage.
-Intellectually she knows it’s okay, but she still feels guilty, and that causes her big problems.
+- She feels guilty for having sex: Sometimes the “sex is wrong” message that was intend to keep her from having sex before marriage keeps on living in her head after marriage.
+Intellectually she knows it’s okay, but she still feels guilty and that causes her problems.
 This is similar to the above, but generally not as difficult.
-Hearing sex positive message from friends can help.
+Hearing sex positive message from friends, books, or blogs can help.

 - She feels guilty for enjoying sex: Some women are fine with sex, as long as they don’t enjoy it.
 But if they start to enjoy it, then it’s a problem for them.
 It’s not rational, and she most likely doesn’t even know what is going on.
 If she can face the issue, she can probably work through it – the problem is getting her to see what’s going on.
 Premarital sex, with you or someone else, may play a part in this – she may be punishing herself (and/or you) for premarital sex by not enjoying it now.

 For the Christian woman most of these things are tricky.
-The Word of God is actually very “sex positive” for sex in marriage, but a lot of dishonest interpretation of sex has occurred over the centuries, and much of that is still thought and/or taught by some.
+The Word of God is actually very “sex positive” for sex in marriage, but a lot of dishonest interpretation of what the Bible says about sex has occurred over the centuries and much of that is still thought and/or taught by some.
 The truth is there for those who are willing to dig for it.
 Below are a couple of books that are very good in this area.